AndresVelasco/LPNY4SO89VLCX5O3/README.md

 __main__.py: error: the following arguments are required: --input
 ```

-If output file is omitted, results are written to standard output.
+If the output file argument is omitted, results are written to standard output.

 For example: